State Authorization of Distance Programs

 Student Complaint Process:

 Pacific University aims to resolve all student complaints in a fair and expedient manner.
 Students wishing to file a formal complaint should first seek resolution through institutional grievance procedures.
 Students may contact Student Affairs for more information.
 Students may also file a complaint with the Northwest Commission on Colleges and Universities.
 The State of Oregon has established a complaint process through the Higher Education Coordinating Commission (HECC).
-If the student has exhausted all institutional resources available through their complaint process, then the student may contact the HECC at 503.378.5690 to file a complaint.
-Pacific University has been approved by the Oregon Higher Education Coordinating Commission to participate in the National Council for State Authorization Reciprocity Agreements.
-NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.
+Students should attempt to resolve any grievances they may have with their school first.
+Should attempts to resolve these problems with appropriate school officials fail, or should the student be dissatisfied with the final outcome of the college complaint process, then the Higher Education Coordinating Commission (HECC), can respond to a formal complaint.
+Students may contact the Higher Education Coordinating Commission, 3225 25th St. SE, Salem, OR 97302 or by sending an email to email@example.com.
+Students may also access our Complaints web page at https://www.oregon.gov/highered/about/Pages/complaints.aspx or visit the complaints page at NC-SARA’s website: https://nc-sara.org/student-complaints.
 Out-of-state distance students from non-member states may follow this link for information about filing consumer complaints with their state authorizing agency.
 Not sure if your state is a member?
 Check out the map at nc-sara.org.

 Pacific University has been granted authorizations, exemptions, waivers, and/or has applications in process and/or is not otherwise required to seek authorization for all states and territories.
 However, distance students residing in certain states may be ineligible to apply for programs with required internship components and current distance students who wish to participate in internships may face restrictions.
 Prospective students should contact program directors with questions.
 If you are a current student, check with your faculty advisor before arranging an internship for credit in another state.